tutinformatics/ofbiz-ui/docs/login.md

     ```
 4. response has to be 200
     ```
-    as a result, jwt token is returned and is saved in localStorage (we cannot store it in aurelia store since it store is destroyed after page refresh)
+    as a result, jwt token is returned and is saved in localStorage (we cannot store it in aurelia store since store is destroyed after page refresh)
     ```